 On the job with 2016 Summer Youth Employment Participants

-Workforce Alliance offers training and support services including internships and incentives for employers to young adults ages 17-29 with a desire to land jobs or move up into jobs like these in IT:
+Workforce Alliance now offers 17-29-year-olds training and support services including internships and employer incentives to land jobs or move up into jobs like these in IT:

 - Software Developer (Applications and Systems Software)